-Powder River Basin - On a per-ton basis, operating costs increased in the Powder River Basin primarily due to increased cost of purchased coal (\$0.25 per ton), higher diesel fuel costs (\$0.14 per ton) and increased production taxes and coal royalties (\$0.05 per ton).
+Powder River Basin - On a per-ton basis, operating costs increased in the Powder River Basin primarily due to higher diesel fuel costs (\$0.12 per ton), higher repairs and maintenance costs (\$0.20 per ton) and increased production taxes (including the \$2.6 million severance tax accrual discussed above) and coal royalties (\$0.45 per ton).
 Additionally, average costs were higher due to the integration of the acquired North Rochelle mine into our Black Thunder mine in the third quarter of 2004.

-Central Appalachia - Operating cost per ton increased due to increased costs for coal purchases (\$4.57 per ton), increased costs for operating supplies (\$0.72 per ton), increased diesel fuel (\$0.61 per ton) and production taxes and coal royalties (\$0.69 per ton) as well as the increased preparation costs for metallurgical coal discussed above.
+Central Appalachia - Operating cost per ton increased due to increased costs for coal purchases (\$5.38 per ton), increased costs for operating supplies (\$0.20 per ton), increased diesel fuel (\$0.44 per ton) and production taxes and coal royalties (\$0.41 per ton) as well as the increased preparation costs for metallurgical coal discussed above.
 Additionally, the performance of our Mingo Logan mine has been adversely affected by difficult geological conditions, resulting in higher costs associated with these challenges.